-This past summer, I got the chance to shoot with Emerald for the second time.
-She wanted to work with me again to both build her portfolio, and try out a type of shoot she's never done before.
+This past summer, I got the chance to work with Emerald for the second time.
+She wanted build her modeling portfolio and try out a type of shoot she's never done before.
 Last time we worked together, we walked around Southwest Portland for the day, so a swimsuit beach endeavor was a big switch.

 We decided to carpool down to our destination of Hug Point State Park.
 Since it was a cloudy summer afternoon at a fairly tucked away spot, parking wasn't too much of a struggle, but on hot, sunny days, prepare to be circling the parking lot for a while if you want to set up here.